 The GRAX Console is a completely new user experience for GRAX customers.
 Contact GRAX Support if you need this to be enabled in your deployment.

 The Restore Home page shows a list of all the previously configured Restore Executions and the different states that they can be in.
-This list does not include any Restore Executions that have been configured and launched from the GRAX Package, as these are viewed through the Restore Log functionality in the GRAX Package.
+This list doesn't include any Restore Executions that have been configured and launched from the GRAX Package, as these are viewed through the Restore Log in the GRAX Package.

 GRAX Point in Time Restore Executions can be in a number of different statuses

 |Pending||A Restore execution is in a pending state if further configuration is required before the execution can be launched.|

 |Ready||A Restore execution is Ready when it has loaded data from the Report seed and validated which records of this data set exist for the specified Point in Time.|